 Mint is not for the faint of heart.
 It is a garden thug and needs a stern hand to keep it under control.
 I thought I could control it by growing it in a pot.
 WRONG!
 It filled the pot, grew over the side and onto the ground where it is now taking over.
 I have trimmed it to the ground, pulled it up by the roots, all to no avail.
 It creeps from its confines no matter what I do yet I would not be without it.
-Couscous would not be couscous without it and roast leg of lamb would not be the same.
-And how could you have mint julep without mint?
+A roast leg of lamb would not be the same without it and how could you have mint julep without it?
 So, I battle on with my mint, losing both the battle and the war, but I have lots of mint when I want it so the struggle is worth it.

 Type: Herbaceous perennial herb.

 Bloom: Tiny purple, pink, or white flowers are borne in whorls or terminal spikes.